kosiakMD/apollo-enchanted-cache-inmemory/README.md

 // for debug/log reasons
 /** @type Logs */
 const logs = {
+  logger: console, // or any other logger with appropriate to the type methods
   logCacheWrite: true,
   beforeHandlers: (cacheData, queryName) => {
     console.log('beforeHandlers', queryName, cacheData.data);